Mike Abell, Professional Civil Engineer

 However, there are things you can do concurrently with your soft-story retrofit, such as converting your ground floor into habitable space with one or more additional dwelling units (ADUs).
 This does require an architect and an architectural submission to the city.

 Once you hire an engineer, they can get started when they have "as-built drawings."
 These are drawings that show the existing architectural layout of each building level.

-When a retrofit is designed and submitted for permitting, the entire building must be shown in the plan set, including every wall of every level.
+When a retrofit is designed and submitted for permitting, the entire building must be shown in the plan set, including the floor plan for each building level.